trixtateam/phoenix-to-redux/docs/README.md

 ```

 ## Commnuicate with Phoenix
-To communicate with phoenix socket you can make use of the following dispatch [methods](docs/js/methods.md)
+To communicate with phoenix socket, you can make use of the following dispatch [methods](docs/js/methods.md)

-## License

-This project is licensed under the MIT license, Copyright (c) 2020 Trixta Inc. For more information see `LICENSE.md`.